Mideast Stocks: Gulf bourses mixed in early trade

 PHOTO

-Stock markets in the Gulf put in a mixed performance in early trade on Tuesday, as investors assessed the likely path of interest rates from the U.S. Federal Reserve ahead of key inflation data due later in the week.
+Stock markets in the Gulf put in a mixed performance in early trade on Monday amid rising oil prices while investors combed through U.S. economic data for signs of when the Federal Reserve will start cutting interest rates this year.

-Saudi Arabia's benchmark stock index advanced 0.2%, supported by gains in most sectors, with Saudi Awwal Bank rising 1.5% and Mouwasat Medical up 6%.
+Oil prices - a catalyst for the Gulf's financial markets - rose on expectations of tighter supply from OPEC+ cuts, attacks on Russian refineries and upbeat Chinese manufacturing data.

-Among other gainers, Seera Group climbed 4.3%, the sharpest intraday rise in more than two months.
+Saudi Arabia's benchmark stock index advanced 0.3% supported by gains in most sectors, with Acwa Power rising 4.7% and Saudi Arabian Mining gaining 2.2%.

-The hospitality and travel services provider Seera posted a full-year net profit of 265 million riyals ($70.66 million) compared with a loss of 46 million riyals a year earlier, recording strong booking volumes and revenues.
+Among other gainers, oil major Saudi Aramco and Al Rajhi Bank, the world's largest Islamic lender, both added 0.5%.

 Most Gulf currencies are pegged to the dollar, and any U.S. monetary policy change is usually mimicked by Saudi Arabia, the United Arab Emirates and Qatar.